We supply wholesale decorative branches for weddings, centerpieces, floral, crafts, home and business decorations, and more.

 Each decorative manzanita branch is hand harvested and trimmed to bring out it’s best appearance.
 All leaves are removed and, most of the dead twigs are removed.
 What is left is a branch that is clean and ready for your application.
 If we feel that any of our centerpiece branches are not decorative enough to stand alone, they are usually made into something else, such as bird perches or sold as filler for a reduced price.

 We have a reliable and constant supply of manzanita, since it is grown and harvested on our own land.
-When you buy from us, you are buying direct from the source with no middle man.
+We also occasionally buy from other landowners when demand requires it.

 Beware of Your Manzanita Source